 There aren’t many organic sheets options on the market, so when I heard about SOL organics, I was excited to give it a try.

-Overall the sheets are great, but they are not for every sleeper (read how they are unique HERE).
+Overall the sheets are excellent, but they are not for every sleeper (read how they are unique HERE).
 Read my full SOL Organics Sheets Review for details.

-I reviewed the Pleat Organic cotton sheet set, which includes 1 fitted sheet, 1 flat sheet, and 2 pillow cases.
+I reviewed the Pleat Organic cotton sheet set, which includes one fitted sheet, one flat sheet, and two pillowcases.
 SOL also offers a Plain set and a Hem set, all similarly priced and made of the same materials.

 This gives SOL a relatively silky feel, though I found them to be less silky than average for a sateen weave.